Service Pricing

 Common Pricing Models

 • Hourly Rate: Time and Materials.
 The most transparent but misaligns incentives (the slower the provider works, the more they get paid).
-Common in law.
+Common in law and engineering.

-• Fixed/Project Fee: A set price for a defined scope.
+• Fixed/Project Fee: A set price for a defined scope of work.
 Risk shifts to the provider (if it takes longer, they lose margin).
-Common in web design.
+Common in web design and construction.

 • Retainer: A recurring monthly fee for access or a set bucket of hours.
-Provides stability for both sides.
-Common in PR and marketing.
+Provides stability for both sides and is common in PR and marketing.

-• Value-Based: Pricing based on the result (e.g., "We take 20% of the tax savings we find for you").
+• Value-Based: Pricing based on the result or outcome (e.g., "We take 20% of the tax savings we find for you").
 High risk, high reward.

 • AUM (Assets Under Management): Specific to finance.
-Charging a percentage (e.g., 1%) of the assets managed.
+Charging a percentage (e.g., 1%) of the total assets managed for the client.

 The "Billable Hour" Trap